“Teachers try to change the human brain every day. The more they know about how it learns, the more successful they can be.” —David A. Sousa

 Is the information cognitively accessible and “developmentally appropriate”?
 Information should not be presented in complex abstractions beyond the learner’s experience.

-Sense-making: We are instinctively driven to make sense out of incoming sensory input, whether it is self-generated (daydreams or nocturnal dreaming) or exists in the environment.
+Sense-making: We are instinctively driven to make sense out of incoming sensory input, whether it is self-generated (daydreams or nocturnal dreaming) or exists in

 Does new data mesh with previously validated/personally confirmed (“known”) information?